 Who does Channel work with?

-Channel is designed to work with individuals of any age who are at risk of being exploited by extremist or terrorist ideologues.
+Channel is designed to work with individuals of any age who are at risk of being exploited by extremist or terrorist ideologies.
 The process is shaped around the circumstances of each person and can provide support for any form of radicalisation or personal vulnerabilities.

 How does Channel work?